 Work your way through an audiobook or keep up with a favorite podcast while you fold the massive pile of laundry sure to accumulate.

 Pair a mindless task, one that you can do subconsciously, with a task that requires focus and then allow for your attention to be fully encompassed by baby for pockets throughout the day.
+Creating these meaningful practices make everyday chores so much more purposeful.

 So save those catch up calls for your next drive to baby story time, and then once you get there, be fully there.